GSmithApps/hindent/README.md

 # ToDo

-- [ ] allow for end-of-line comments
+- [ ] allow for end-of-line comments -- this one is important
+      because the syntax highlighter already does this correctly, and it will be confusing if the syntax highlighter works, but the code doesn't.
 - [ ] maybe get it out of running as a subprocess so it returns things more easily
 - [ ] make a sphinx site